Bessie Drysdale: Birth control activism

 When the post-war Ministry of Health committed £1,100,000 to maternity care and child welfare programmes, Drysdale opposed the measure.
 She argued that the middle class was already overburdened with taxation to support the lower classes who created their own conditions by having too many children instead of adopting family planning methods.
 She wondered how long parents of small families would be expected to allow the poor to "solve their endless crises at the public expense".
 She also wrote negatively about that areas of poor housing, stating that "slums are to a great extent made and constantly inhabited by natural slum types."

 Also after the war, Drysdale personally campaigned about family planning on a motor car tour, and arranged meetings across Britain held by the American birth control campaigner Margaret Sanger.
 Bessie gave Margaret advice about how to dress, telling her that the more radical a persons ideas the more conservatively they should dress.
-They attended an internal conference of the Malthusian League together in Holland in 1921.
+They attended an international conference of the Malthusian League together in Holland in 1921.
 She also worked alongside other activists, such as Marie Stopes, who Drysdale described as "powerful and disagreeable with a catty way of making tremendous publicity."

 In 1922, Drysdale, her husband and Norman Haire founded the Walworth Women's Welfare Centre.
 This was one of the first birth control clinics in the country. and offered medical treatment and lectures on topic such as birth control, anatomy, physiology and hygiene for poor women.
 Drysdale and Haire disagreed about advertising the centre and he quit after they quarrelled about Drysdale's proposal for a "grand opening" day, but they later reconciled and he returned to work with the Drysdales at the centre.